f355/electrophorus/README.md

 ### Starting LinuxCNC

-Start LinuxCNC by opening `http://<pi_ip_or_hostname>/vnc.html` in your browser, connecting to the remote desktop, and launching LinuxCNC from the "Applications" menu on the top left, "CNC" -> "LinuxCNC".
-In the window that opens, scroll up and select "My Configurations" → "carvera" → "carvera_air_3axis".
-Check the box to create a desktop shortcut if you want, and press OK.
+Start LinuxCNC by opening `http://<pi_ip_or_hostname>/vnc.html` in your browser, connecting to the remote desktop, and launching LinuxCNC from the "Applications" menu on the top left, "CNC" → "LinuxCNC".
+In the window that opens, scroll up if needed and select "My Configurations" → "carvera" → "carvera_air_3axis".
+Check the box to create a desktop shortcut if you want to, and press OK.

 Make sure the SPI cable is connected and the machine is powered on, then press the red "ESTOP SET" button in the top right corner.
 The button should turn green.
 If it doesn't, check the connections and try again.
 Next, press the "MACHINE